OUR STAR TREK FOUND ITEM PROP GLASSES

 * I also first thought it was a footed glass but I now think that's a reflection, too.

-* I suspect it was a votive holder.
+* I suspect it was a square votive holder.

 * In the middle is the square Amaretto di Saronno glass (which has di Sarrono on the side).